memfault/interrupt/_posts/2024-01-24-practical_zephyr_kconfig.md

 ...
 ```

 We found the reason why we can't disable the symbol at the very bottom fo the `PRINTK`'s symbol information!
-The symbol `BOOT_BANNER` is `y-selecting` the `PRINTK` symbol, which is why we can't disable it and why the application's configuration has no effect.
-This simple example should also make you realize that it is hard if not impossible to figure out dependencies by navigating `Kconfig` fragments file by file.
+The symbol `BOOT_BANNER` is `y-selecting` the `PRINTK` symbol, so we can't disable it, and the application's configuration has no effect.
+This simple example should also make you realize that it is hard, if not impossible, to figure out dependencies by navigating `Kconfig` fragments file by file.

-> **Notice:** In case you can't find a Kconfig symbol in `menuconfig`, you can toggle the _Show all_ mode using `Shift+A`.
-This shows hidden Kconfig symbols - and your symbol might be one of those!
+> **Notice:** If you can't find a Kconfig symbol in `menuconfig`, you can toggle the _Show all_ mode using `Shift+A`.
+This shows hidden Kconfig symbols - your symbol might be one of those!

 Let's fix our configuration:

 * Navigate to the `BOOT_BANNER` symbol and disable it.
 * Going back to `PRINTK` it should now be possible to disable it.

 ### Persisting `menuconfig` and `guiconfig` changes